antonmyronyuk/mongoengine/README.md

 # MongoEngine ODM examples

-MongoEngine looks like Django ORM, so it's easy to understand it if you are familiar with Django:
+MongoEngine ODM looks like Django ORM, so it's easy to understand it if you are familiar with Django:

 * [Single collection example (CRUD)](single_collection.py)